NathanMcMillan54/FOMOSv2-CL/README.md

 Most mobile devices have ARM CPU's, because FOMOS is meant to run on mobile devices it should have good support for them.

-The first version of FOMOS is just a GUI replacement for Linux but this will be a real OS.
+The first version of FOMOS is just a gui replacement for Linux but this will be a real OS.

 In version 3 of FOMOS it should be a mix of FOMOSv1-Yellow and FOMOSv2-CL (this version of FOMOS).